Why should I care about depression in men?

 Men often don't recognize or admit they're depressed, and they are less likely than women to seek help for depression.
 Also, because the signs of depression in men can look different than they do in women, doctors may not diagnosis it as often.
 For these reasons, depression in men may often go unidentified and untreated.

-There are three recognized forms of depression:
+There are several recognized forms of depression:

-Major depression.
+- Major depression .
 With major depression, depressive symptoms interfere with the ability to work, eat, sleep, and enjoy life.
 Symptoms are serious and last for weeks or months.